cypress-io/cypress-documentation/content/guides/dashboard/github-integration.md

 <DocsImage src="/img/dashboard/github-integration/ghe/ghe-07.png" alt="Generate private key" id="cypress-github-enterprise-app-installation-process-7"></DocsImage>

-7. In the Cypress Dashboard, click the **Next Step** button and you will be taken to the GitHub Enterprise app authorization page.
+7. In Cypress Cloud, click the **Next Step** button and you will be taken to the GitHub Enterprise app authorization page.
 Click the **Authorize
    \[your app name\]** button.